datahub-project/datahub/docker/airflow/local_airflow.md

 # Running Airflow locally with DataHub

 ## Introduction
-This document describes how you can run Airflow side-by-side with DataHub's docker images to test out Airflow lineage with DataHub.
+This document describes how you can run Airflow side-by-side with DataHub's quickstart docker images to test out Airflow lineage with DataHub.
 This offers a much easier way to try out Airflow with DataHub, compared to configuring containers by hand, setting up configurations and networking connectivity between the two systems.

 ## Pre-requisites